 Effective, short workouts performed a few time a week on a consistent basis, can prove the same or better benefits as longer workouts, but with shorter recovery.
 Short workouts can also give people more energy and time to do other things.
 It condenses the dynamic warm-up, pares down intricate programming and creates a more fun, focused experience.

-We start with a dynamic warm-up that is appropriate for your fitness level.
-The 30-minute model lends itself to an adaptable, variable interval training with compound/multi-joint exercises and active recovery when suitable.
+Our model starts with a dynamic warm-up that is appropriate for your fitness level and progresses to an adaptable, variable intensity interval training with compound/multi-joint exercises and active recovery or stretching/relaxation when suitable.
 Compound exercises activate several muscle groups in one exercise and active recovery allows the upper body rest while the lower body works and vice-versa to maximize the value of your time and effort.
-The additional (+5) minutes allows more rest between exercises/ intervals as needed, or stretching/relaxation with Q&A. .

 Can I communicate with you through social media?